unstoppabledomains/dev-docs/getting-started/glossary.md

 **Record**: The data associated with an NFT domain, i.e., cryptocurrency addresses, chat IDs, and IPFS hashes for decentralized websites.
 It is stored as a key-value dictionary by the domain on the blockchain.

-**Registry**: The naming service smart contract is responsible for managing domain ownership, minting domains and subdomains, storing domain metadata, and burning domains.
+**Registry**: The naming service smart contract manages domain ownership, minting domains and subdomains, storing domain metadata, and burning domains.
 The registry also stores and manages domain records in the Unstoppable Name Service (UNS).

 **Remote Procedure Call (RPC)**: A programming interface that allows one program to use the services of another program on a remote machine.